Vaccination service

 Gardasil (Human papillomavirus HPV vaccine)

 Shingrix is approved to prevent shingles and its complications (most commonly nerve pain).
-It is recommended for all adults aged from 50 years and is funded for adults at age 65 years.
+It is recommended for all adults aged from 50 years and is funded for adults at age 65 years and adults with a range of specific immune-deficient circumstances (see the criteria here).
 It is a non-live vaccine that is around 90% effective and is given as two doses, 2-6 months apart.
 Read more about shingles or book with the button above.

 Boostrix is approved to be given to pregnant women and people over 65 years.
 Meningococcal vaccines are both approved to be given to patients over 16 years and Gardasil (HPV vaccine, to prevent cervical cancer) is funded for all people aged 9 years to under 27 years.
 If you aren’t eligible for a funded vaccine, you can still get your vaccine through pharmacy for a fee.